 Securities of "Regular Broker-Dealers."
-The Funds are required to identify any securities of their "regular brokers and dealers" (as such term is defined in the 1940 Act) that the Funds held during their most recent fiscal year.
-During the fiscal period from January 24, 2022 (commencement of Fund operations) to December 31, 2022, the Funds did not hold any securities of their "regular brokers or dealers."
+The Fund are required to identify any securities of their "regular brokers and dealers" (as such term is defined in the 1940 Act) that the Fund held during their most recent fiscal year.
+Because the Fund is new, as of the date of this SAI, the Fund did not hold any securities of its "regular brokers or dealers."

 Portfolio Turnover Rate.
 Portfolio turnover is calculated by dividing the lesser of total purchases or sales of portfolio securities for the fiscal year by the monthly average value of portfolio securities owned during the fiscal year.
 Excluded from both the numerator and denominator are amounts relating to securities whose maturities at the time of acquisition were one year or less.
-Instruments excluded from the calculation of portfolio turnover generally would include the futures contracts in which a Fund may invest since such contracts generally have remaining maturities of less than one year.
-The Funds may at times hold investments in other short-term instruments, such as repurchase agreements, which are excluded for purposes of computing portfolio turnover.
-For the fiscal period from January 24, 2022 (commencement of Fund operations) to December 31, 2022, the Funds' portfolio turnover rates were as follows:
+Instruments excluded from the calculation of portfolio turnover generally would include the futures contracts in which the Fund may invest since such contracts generally have remaining maturities of less than one year.
+The Fund may at times hold investments in other short-term instruments, such as repurchase agreements, which are excluded for purposes of computing portfolio turnover.